Wake Forest University Department of Counseling

 • Chapter 19

-Read the following article, available through Course Reserves, located in your canvas menu:
+Read the following article, available through Course Reserves, located in the Modules section:

 International Society for the Study of Trauma and Dissociation (2011): Guidelines for Treating Dissociative Identity Disorder in Adults, third revision.
 Journal of Trauma & Dissociation, 12(2), 115–187.